dailystory/docs/articles/changelog/2020/september.md

 * add support for custom fonts in email designer
 * add send test from email designer
 * add class for images to support full width on mobile
+* Check to ensure that the user has a valid phone for mobile notifications in automations

 ## September 29, 2020
 * updates to email designer v2